azaghal/factorio-beyond-vanilla-qol/README.md

 -   Easier item grabbing/temporary requests/auto-trashing ([Quick Item Search](https://mods.factorio.com/mod/QuickItemSearch))

     > Use text-based search for getting an item (or its ghost) into cursor, set temporary or permanent personal logistical requests for getting the items, and auto-trash excess items from the inventory (trash everything above minimum values configured in personal logistics requests).
 For those times when you need an odd item or two that's not readily available in your quickbar.
 Use the default `CONTROL + F` control to show the item search window. **WARNING:** Current version of the mod contains a bug that makes the auto-trashing and temporary requests work a bit unreliable, and mess up your personal logistics requests set-up.

+### Planning

+-   Plan the base using blueprints and delay their construction ([Construction Planner](https://mods.factorio.com/mod/ConstructionPlanner))

+    > Trigger bot construction of blueprints when ready by using approvals.
+Blueprint auto-approvals can be toggled as needed.
+Use selection tool to approve/unapprove blueprints.

+-   Prepare and test blueprints in editor environment, within the confines of the existing save-game ([Editor Extensions](https://mods.factorio.com/mod/EditorExtensions))

+    > Switch to separate game surface and prepare your blueprints and test things out without having to switch to another save-game, using Factorio's editor tools and a couple of helpful entities that can generate infinite resources.
+Editor mode surface is kept completely separate from the main surface. **WARNING:** Keep in mind that time keeps running back on Nauvis surface - don't spend too much time in the editor only to find that half of your factory was destroted by the biters in the meantime...

+-   Calculate ingredient and machine requirements for production quotas ([Factory Planner](https://mods.factorio.com/mod/factoryplanner))

+    > Allows creating detailed and precise calculations on how many resources and machines are necessary per second to have a certain amount of complex ingredient produced per time of unit (second, minute, hour).
+Extremely useful when making plans for a mega-base that needs to produce large quantities of science packs in order to maintain consistent research speed.

+-   Calculate input/output rates for selected crafting machines ([Rate Calculator](https://mods.factorio.com/mod/RateCalculator))

+    > Select a group of crafting machines to receive information on how many ingredients machines need and how many products they output.
+Shows eventual shortages of machine productions within selected area etc.

+-   Browse and drill down through item recipes ([Recipe Book](https://mods.factorio.com/mod/RecipeBook))

+    > Conveniently search and look at various recipes, machine requirements and anything else crafting-related (even seeing what technologies are needed to craft an item/use a recipe).

 Credits
 -------